cbmorrell/adaptive-regression/README.md

 ### `pyproject.toml`

-To setup with `uv`, simply run `uv run` in a shell and a virtual environment should be automatically created. `poetry` should work natively as well, as it supports `pyproject.toml`.
+To setup with `uv`, simply run `uv sync` in a shell and a virtual environment should be automatically created. `poetry` should work natively as well, as it supports `pyproject.toml`.

 ### `requirements.txt`